jbarrieault/jbarrieault.github.io/source/_posts/2014-06-19-expressive.markdown

 ##Self Documenting Code (naming things)

 So how could we write that procedure to be more expressive?
 There are a few important principles for writing expressive code.
-One of the most important ideas is called [self documenting code](http://en.wikipedia.org/wiki/Self-documenting).
+One of the most important ideas is called <a href="http://en.wikipedia.org/wiki/Self-documenting" target="_blank">self documenting code</a>.
 One key convention for self documenting code is giving variables meaningful and accurate names.
 Sound easy?
 Well actually, it can be pretty tough sometimes.
 You might be on a roll pumping out your code, not needing any help remembering what's what, and definitely not wanting to slow down just to think of what to name a variable.
 But it will come back to bite you and anyone who needs to work on the project if you don't take the extra set of seconds to come up with a decent name.
 Let's rewrite the previous example using simple, descriptive names for our variables:

 ```ruby
 music_library = [